Learning in repeated auctions: Sealed-bid auctions

-There exists a very rich line of work focusing on deriving Nash equilibria in first-price auctions when bidders have different value distributions.
-This involves solving complex systems of coupled first-order differential equations (at least with continuous value distributions).
-This is detailed later on in Chapter \ref{chap5-openproblems}.
-On the other hand, with symmetric bidders (i.e., with identical value distributions), it is possible to solve explicitly this system of equations and to derive the unique symmetric Nash equilibrium with increasing strategy.
-From now on, we will call an Nash equilibrium \emph{increasing} if the strategies are all increasing mappings. \begin{theorem2} If bidders are symmetric, there exists a symmetric Nash-equilibrium whose strategy is described by:
+There is a very rich line of work focusing on deriving Nash equilibria in first-price auctions when bidders have different value distributions.
+This involves solving complex systems of coupled first-order differential equations (at least with continuous value distributions, see \cite{krishna2009auction}, Section 4.3; see also p. \pageref{thm:SystemEquiAsymetricFirstPrice}).
+On the other hand, with symmetric bidders, i.e., with identical value distributions, it is possible to solve explicitly this system of equations and to derive the unique symmetric Nash equilibrium with increasing strategy.
+From now on, we will call a Nash equilibrium \emph{increasing} if the strategies are all increasing mappings. \begin{theorem2} In the symmetric case, if the common pdf $f$ is such that $f(x)>0$ (except on a set of Lebesgue measure 0 within the support of $F$), there exists a symmetric increasing Nash-equilibrium whose strategy is described by:

-where $X^{(1)}_{-i}$ the highest value among bidders except bidder $i$.
-As a consequence, the first-price auction is not BIC. \end{theorem2} \begin{proof} Let us assume that all bidders are using the function $\beta$ described above.
-We denote by $x_i$ the private value of bidder $i$, by $b_i$ his bid and by $H$ the maximum of the support of $F$.
-Bidder $i$ has no interest to bid higher than $\beta(H)$.
-Then, $b \in [0,\beta(H)]$ and since $\beta(0) =0$ and $\beta$ continuous, there exists $z \in [0,H]$ such that $b = \beta(z)$:
+where $x^{(1)}_{-i}$ is the highest value among bidders except bidder $i$. \end{theorem2} This bidding strategy can be interpreted as bidding the expectation of the largest value of the competition, conditionally on the fact that this value is smaller than bidder $i$'s value.
+We note that this bidding strategy can be derived from the proof of the revenue-equivalence Theorem \ref{Th:RevEquivalence}, and specifically the expected payment formula.
+This is another common method for finding equilibrium bidding strategies.
+The proof presented below might lead more directly to the solution.

+\begin{example2} Suppose there are $n\geq 2$ bidders, and they all have uniform [0,1] value distribution, i.e., $F(x)=x$ on $[0,1]$.
+Then a symmetric increasing Nash equilibrium exists in 1st price auctions where all bidders bid using the strategy